 The board members are regularly provided with documents / brochures, report, and other internal policies of the company to familiarize them with the company's policies, procedures and practices.
 Periodic presentations are made at the board/committee meetings on the company's business and developments.
+In accordance with the provisions of Regulation 25(7) of the SEBI (Listing Obligations and Disclosure Requirements) Regulations 2015, as amended from time to time ("Listing Regulations"), the Company familiarizes its Independent Directors about their roles, rights, responsibilities in the company, nature of the industry in which the company operates, business model of the company, etc., through various programmes.
+These include orientation programmes as well as other initiatives to update the Independent Directors on a continuing basis.
 The Independent directors of the company are regularly briefed by the Managing Director of the company about the foreign subsidiaries, processes followed by them and the results made.
 The directors are also updated about the various statutory compliances.
-The details of familiarization programmes imparted to independent directors during the financial year 2022-23 are disclosed on the company's website at www.elgirubber.com.
+The details of familiarization programmes imparted to independent directors during the financial year 2023-24 are disclosed on the company's website at www.elgirubber.com.